Leader Election in Multi-Hop Radio Networks: Introduction

-\paragraph{Previous work.}
+The \emph{beep model} (cf. \cite{-CK10}) is strictly weaker than the model of radio networks with collision detection.
+Instead of $O(\log n)$-bit messages, transmitting nodes emit only a `beep'.
+A listening node hears a beep if at least one of its neighbors beeped, and hears silence otherwise.
+In particular, it cannot distinguish between one neighbor beeping and multiple neighbors beeping.

+\subsection{Previous Work}

 The study of leader election in radio networks started in the 1970s with the \emph{single-hop network model}, in which all nodes are directly reachable by all others (in a single hop).
-In this setting, in the \emph{model with collision detection}, leader election can be performed deterministically in $O(\log n)$ time, which was proven to be optimal by Greenberg and Winograd \cite{-GW85}.
-While randomization provides no benefit if a high probability bound is required, as a $\Omega(\log n)$ lower bound also exists \cite{-GLS11,-NO02}, Willard \cite{-W86} gave an algorithm with the expected running time of $O(\log\log n)$ and showed that this bound is also asymptotically optimal.
-(We note, however, that this result assume that nodes do not know the value of $n$, nor a linear upper bound.)
-For the single-hop network model \emph{without collision detection}, deterministic leader election has complexity $\Theta(n \log n)$ \cite{-CMS03,-KP13}, and randomized leader election has expected time complexity $O(\log n)$ \cite{-KM98} and high probability time complexity $O(\log^2n)$ \cite{-JS05}.

-While the complexity of leader election in single-hop networks is well understood, the complexity of the problem in the more general model of \emph{multi-hop networks} has been less developed.
+While the complexity of leader election in single-hop networks is now well understood (cf. \cite{-KM98,-W86,GLS12,-NO02,-CMS03,-GW85,-KP13}), the complexity of the problem in the more general model of \emph{multi-hop networks} has been less developed.

 In the seminal work initiating the study of the complexity of communication protocols in multi-hop radio networks, Bar-Yehuda et al.\ \cite{-BGI91} developed a general randomized framework of simulating single-hop networks with collision detection by multi-hop networks without collision detection.
-The framework yields leader election algorithms for multi-hop networks (in directed and undirected networks) running in $O(T_{BC} \cdot \log\log n)$ expected time and $O(T_{BC} \cdot \log n)$ time with high probability, where $T_{BC}$ is the time required to broadcast a message from a single source to the entire network.
-The same authors also gave a randomized broadcasting algorithm running in $O(D \log n+\log^2 n)$ time with high probability, thereby yielding a leader election algorithm taking $O((D \log n + \log^2 n) \log\log n)$ expected time and $O(D \log^2 n + \log^3 n)$ time with high probability.
+The framework yields leader election algorithms for multi-hop networks (in directed and undirected networks) running in $O(T_{BC} \cdot \log\log n)$ expected time and $O(T_{BC} \cdot \log n)$ time w.h.p., where $T_{BC}$ is the time required to broadcast a message from a single source to the entire network.
+The same authors also gave a randomized broadcasting algorithm running in $O(D \log n+\log^2 n)$ time w.h.p., thereby yielding a leader election algorithm taking $O((D \log n + \log^2 n) \log\log n)$ expected time and $O(D \log^2 n + \log^3 n)$ time w.h.p.